Chinese internet users wanting to vent frustration at their government's repression are using a coded language to dodge censorship filters.

 industry to regulate, on a voluntary basis, internet and commercial content delivered via the mobile networks of EE, O2, Three and Vodafone also received praise from the Government, child protection groups and others, including the Open Rights

 Group.
 In 2014 we considered appeals in relation to 42 websites available via mobile networks, dealing with issues as diverse as assisted dying, racism, abortion, and hunting.
 Details of all of these cases are published on our website.

 In addition to a growth in voluntary regulation, the BBFC classified more than 950 films for cinema release in 2014, making the level of theatrical submissions on a par with the 1960s.

-child may see the film if accompanied by an adult.
-Because up to a quarter of those surveyed were unsure as to the meaning of the 12A rating, from July to September 2014 an advertisement to help increase awareness of what the 12A cinema rating means was
+younger child may see the film if accompanied by an adult.
+Because up to a quarter of those surveyed were unsure as to the meaning of the 12A rating, from July to September 2014 an advertisement to help increase awareness of what the 12A cinema

 On the subject of blocking the likes of porn, then Sky just says that the majority of families select this option.
 The Daily Mail notes that the ISP TalkTalk said that about 36% of subscribers are families with children, so Sky's comment about the

 'majority of families' probably means something over 18% of total subscribers selecting the adult content blocking levels.